EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Requirements:*

+- Requires either composite data or volume radar data
-- Needs as long a history of data as possible, ideally in a cloud-optimised format
+- Needs as long a history of data as possible, the big archive
 - Needs a suitable access mechanism for bulk consumption (rather than download), e.g. through S3 in cloud native formats, to download directly, so no need to download, store, etc.
 - Corresponding real-time data to drive the models?
 - The real-time data for execution needs to be consistent with the data used for model training (i.e., from the same source)

 *Priority:*
+- secondary

 *Clarifications:*